section-engineering-education/engineering-education/content/articles/how-to-use-go-fiber-and-gorm-frameworks-to-run-a-golang-application/index.md

 ### Setting up a Fiber todos application

 The above is a simple HTTP server.
 Let’s now dive into a more profound use case and explore more of the Go Fiber framework.
 We will use a todo application use case with an SQLite database to build a todos application.
 This will help you understand the concept of Go Fiber in detail.
+So create a project directory and initialize Go with `go mod init go-fiber-todos`

 First, we will install the following packages.